Admission for the January 2025 academic session is ongoing Apply Now!

 • Explain the nature and objective of a cost accounting system;

-• Describe the organisation of the cost accounting department and its relationship with other departments;
+• Describe the organization of the cost accounting department and its relationship with other departments;

 • Prepare integrated and interlocking accounts;